pancsta/asyncmachine-go/FAQ.md

 ## Why does asyncmachine avoid blocking?

 The lack of blocking allows for immediate adjustments to incoming changes and is backed by solid cancellation support.

+## What's the purpose of asyncmachine?

+The purpose of asyncmachine is a **total** control of the flow, in a declarative and network transparent way.

 ## Is asyncmachine thread safe?